diegueins680/trader/README.md

 Manual edits to Method/open/close thresholds are preserved when optimizer combos or optimization results apply.
 Hover optimizer combos to inspect the operations captured for each top performer.
 When the UI is served via CloudFront with a `/api/*` behavior, set `apiBaseUrl` to `/api` (the quick AWS deploy script does this automatically when a distribution ID is provided) to avoid CORS issues.
+The UI exposes an Auto-apply toggle for top combos and shows when a combo auto-applied; manual override locks include an unlock button to let combos update those fields again.

 Run it:
 ```